Personality psychology: Psychoanalytical theories

 Psychoanalytic theories explain human behavior in terms of the interaction of various components of personality.
 Sigmund Freud was the founder of this school of thought.
 He drew on the physics of his day (thermodynamics) to coin the term psychodynamics.
 Based on the idea of converting heat into mechanical energy, Freud proposed psychic energy could be converted into behavior.
 His theory places central importance on dynamic, unconscious psychological conflicts.

 Freud divides human personality into three significant components: the id, ego and super-ego.
 The id acts according to the pleasure principle, demanding immediate gratification of its needs regardless of external environment; the ego then must emerge in order to realistically meet the wishes and demands of the id in accordance with the outside world, adhering to the reality principle.
 Finally, the superego (conscience) inculcates moral judgment and societal rules upon the ego, thus forcing the demands of the id to be met not only realistically but morally.
 The superego is the last function of the personality to develop, and is the embodiment of parental/social ideals established during childhood.
 According to Freud, personality is based on the dynamic interactions of these three components.

 The channeling and release of sexual (libidal) and aggressive energies, which ensues from the "Eros" (sex; instinctual self-preservation) and "Thanatos" (death; instinctual self-annihilation) drives respectively, are major components of his theory.
-It is important to note that Freud's broad understanding of sexuality included all kinds of pleasurable feelings experienced by the human body.
+Freud's broad understanding of sexuality included all kinds of pleasurable feelings experienced by the human body.

 Freud proposed five psychosexual stages of personality development.
 He believed adult personality is dependent upon early childhood experiences and largely determined by age five.
 Fixations that develop during the infantile stage contribute to adult personality and behavior.